Deities in Tirumala Venkateswara Temple: Krishna and Rukmini

-Vishwaksena Deity
+Vishwaksena

-Vishwaksena is a trusted attendant of Lord Vishnu and is believed to be Vishnu's attendant who is in-charge of the Lord's wealth.
+Vishwaksena is a trusted attendant of Vishnu and is believed to be Vishnu's attendant who is in-charge of the Lord's wealth.
 Vishwaksena is considered to be very powerful with the abilities to create and destroy life with his thought.
-Vishwaksena is also considered as the commander-in-chief of Lord Vishnu's army.
+Vishwaksena is also considered as the commander-in-chief of Vishnu's army.

-The Deity of Vishwaksena in the TTD temple used to be placed in the Ramar Medai (Elevated platform for Rama) and is currently seen in the temple space outside the sanctum sanctorum.
-The deity is seen in the seated position with the right leg bent at the knee and resting freely from his seat but not touching the ground.
+The image of Vishwaksena in the TTD temple used to be placed in the Ramar Medai (Elevated platform for Rama) and is currently seen in the temple space outside the sanctum sanctorum.
+He is seen in the seated position with the right leg bent at the knee and resting freely from his seat but not touching the ground.
 The left leg is folded and goes beneath the right leg.
-The arms of the deity is in the exact replica of Dhruva Bera (main deity)- the upper two holding a sankha and chakra, the right lower in Avgana hastam (blessing posture), and the left lower hand is in Gada hastam (palm resting on the hip).
+The arms of the god is in the exact replica of Dhruva Bera (main deity)- the upper two holding a sankha and chakra, the right lower in Avgana hastam (blessing posture), and the left lower hand is in Gada hastam (palm resting on the hip).

 The exact date of installation of the deity is not known or recorded in the temple epigraphs.

-The deity receives the share of the daily worship in the temple.
-The deity is included in the weekly Sahasra Kalashabhishekam along with Sri Malayappa Swami and his consorts and the main deity.
-The day prior to the start of the annual Brahmotsavam, the Vishwaksena deity (Lord's commander-in-chief) in the company of other deities related to Vishnu - Ananta (Lord's Conch and war announcing instrument), Garuda (Eagle and Lord's vehicle) and Sudarsana (Lord's weapon), are taken to the Vasanta mandapam (Spring hall) and oversee the Ankurarpana ceremony (sowing nine types of seeds for germination in decorated earthen plates).
+The deity is included in the weekly Sahasra Kalashabhishekam along with Malayappa Swami and his consorts and the main deity.
+The day prior to the start of the annual Brahmotsavam, Vishwaksena along with the deities Ananta (Vishnu's serpent), Garuda (Vishnu's vehicle) and Sudarshan Chakra (Vishnu's discus), are taken to the Vasanta mandapam (Spring hall) and oversee the Ankurarpana ceremony (sowing nine types of seeds for germination in decorated earthen plates).
 After the ceremony, Vishwaksena is taken in a procession when he is believed to inspect the correctness of all the arrangements made for the festival.
 After the procession Vishwaksena is honoured by an Asthanam (seat) in Tirumala-raya mandapam.
 After recital of holy chants, he goes to Ankurarpana mandapam with Ananta, Garuda and Sudarsana and stays there during the entire Brahmotsavam period.

 In the temple complex, on the north-east corner, there is a separate temple with an installed deity for Vishwaksena.
 The temple is called Sri Vishwaksena Temple and daily prayers are offered to the deity as per the Vaikhanasa Agamam.
 The deity in this temple is adorned with the garland adorned on the main deity, the previous day.

-Sugriva Deity

-The Deity of Sugriva, the monkey-king and friend of Lord Rama, is seen with folded hands in a stance resembling prayer to the Lord.
-According to the temple legend, the Deity is seen in a scene of the Hindu epic Ramayana.
-Sugriva is seen with folded hands after he prays to Lord Rama, not to grant protection to Vibishana.